webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Inefficient Code Paths: Profile and optimize critical code paths, identify bottlenecks, and refactor for better performance.
   - Insufficient Scalability: Design for horizontal scalability, use cloud auto-scaling, and ensure dynamic resource scaling.
   - Faulty Load Balancing: Verify load balancing configurations, consider session affinity, and monitor load balancer performance.
-- Troubleshooting Common Performance Issues with: Failed Load Balancer
+- PERFORMANCE ISSUES: _Incorrectly Configured or Failed Load Balancer_
   - Verify Load Balancer Configurations: Double-check load balancer settings for correctness, ensuring proper distribution of traffic among servers.
   - Consider Session Affinity: If applicable, implement session affinity to ensure consistent user sessions by directing requests to the same server.
   - Monitor Load Balancer Performance: Regularly monitor load balancer performance, identify potential issues, and address them promptly.
   - Check Health Checks: Ensure health checks are configured correctly to detect and route traffic away from unhealthy servers.
   - Scale Resources Appropriately: If the load balancer is struggling, consider scaling resources horizontally or upgrading to handle increased demand.

-## 5.6 Given a scenario, troubleshoot automation or orchestration issues
+## 5.6 Given a scenario, troubleshoot AUTOMATION or ORCHESTRATION ISSUES

-- Troubleshoot Automation or Orchestration Issues: Account Mismatches
+- AUTOMATION or ORCHESTRATION ISSUES: _Account Mismatches_
   - Verify credentials, username, password, API key, or access role.
   - Ensure proper permissions are granted and account is active.
-- Troubleshoot Automation or Orchestration Issues: Change Management Failures
+- AUTOMATION or ORCHESTRATION ISSUES: _Change Management Failures_
   - Review change management records.
   - Verify automation scripts reflect recent changes.
   - Implement a robust change communication process.
-- Troubleshoot Automation or Orchestration Issues: Server Name Changes
+- AUTOMATION or ORCHESTRATION ISSUES: _Server Name Changes_
   - Update scripts with the latest server names.
   - Consider using hostnames or DNS records instead of IP addresses.
   - Implement automated server name updates where feasible.
-- Troubleshoot Automation or Orchestration Issues: IP Address Changes
+- AUTOMATION or ORCHESTRATION ISSUES: _IP Address Changes_
   - Update scripts with the latest IP addresses.
   - Adjust routing configurations for the changes.
   - Ensure dependencies are met in the new location.
-- Troubleshoot Automation or Orchestration Issues: Location Changes
+- AUTOMATION or ORCHESTRATION ISSUES: _Location Changes_
   - Review and update scripts for location changes.
   - Adjust routing configurations.
   - Ensure dependencies are met in the new location.
-- Troubleshoot Automation or Orchestration Issues: Version/Feature Mismatch
+- AUTOMATION or ORCHESTRATION ISSUES: _Version/Feature Mismatch_
   - Verify software versions are consistent across all servers.
   - Update scripts to be compatible with the current environment.
   - Install and activate required features.
-- Troubleshoot Automation or Orchestration Issues with Automation Tool Incompatibility: Deprecated Features
+- AUTOMATION or ORCHESTRATION ISSUES: _Automation Tool Incompatibility::Deprecated Features_
   - Identify and update scripts to use the latest features.
   - Find alternatives for deprecated functions or APIs.
   - Stay informed about upcoming deprecations.
-- Troubleshoot Automation or Orchestration Issues with Automation Tool Incompatibility: API Version Incompatibility
+- AUTOMATION or ORCHESTRATION ISSUES: _Automation Tool Incompatibility::API Version Incompatibility_
   - Verify API versions are compatible.
   - Update scripts to use the correct API version.
   - Check for any known compatibility issues with the specific API implementation.
-- Troubleshoot Automation or Orchestration Issues: Job Validation Issue
+- AUTOMATION or ORCHESTRATION ISSUES: _Job Validation Issue_
   - Carefully review job inputs and parameters.
   - Ensure data formatting is correct.
   - Verify all required information is provided.
-- Troubleshoot Automation or Orchestration Issues with Automation Tool Incompatibility: Patching Failure
+- AUTOMATION or ORCHESTRATION ISSUES: _Patching Failure_
   - Review patching scripts for errors.
   - Verify patch compatibility.
   - Ensure sufficient system resources are available.